ConorWilliams/libfork/docs/benchmarks/benchmarks/index.md

 good load balancing which puts further demands on minimizing per-task scheduling overhead.

-These benchmarks are prime examples of the kinds of programs that are very hard to parallelize efficiency with less flexible parallel programming models.
+These benchmarks are prime examples of programs that are very hard to parallelize efficiency with less flexible parallel programming models.

 TODO: link T1/T3 families